Deck Stain Calculator

 Step One: Measure the Deck

 If you’re finishing the stairs, then you’ll need to measure the width and depth of each tread, and multiply them together to find the square footage.
 Then multiply this by the number of steps.
+Repeat this for each riser on the stairs as well.

 If you’re finishing the railing, then you’ll need to measure the length and height of the railing, and multiply together to approximate the square footage.
 The railing square footage will be a rough estimate, but since the balusters need to be coated on four sides, this should be reasonably close.

 Add all of these square footage measurements together to estimate the total square footage.
+Most deck stains can cover between 150 and 300 sq. ft. per gallon.

 Step Two: Note the Type of Wood

 A new deck constructed using new, unfinished lumber will also absorb more finish than one that has previously been stained.
+Keep in mind that prior to staining, the deck should be pressure washed, which will remove any old and loose stain.
+Don’t count on there being a solid coat of stain in place that you will be covering over.

 The age of the deck will also play a role.
 Significant weathering causes the grain of the wood to open and will require much more stain to get full coverage than wood that is not heavily weathered.

-If there are any sections of the decking that are beyond repair, then it’s best to fix them before you apply the new finish so they blend with the rest of the deck.
+If there are any sections of the decking that are beyond repair, then it’s best to replace them before you apply the new finish so they blend with the rest of the deck.
 Learn more about how much it costs to repair a deck.

 Step Three: Choose a Stain Product